Part 1. An Early Airline (and some planes it flew)

 (Photo, courtesy Dixon Gannett who flew many miles with Holderman on trips in a Lodestar like this with his father, Frank Gannett.)

 Above, a Lockheed Lodestar, one of many Lockeed designed-and-built twin-tailed aircraft.
-This is like one was piloted by early aviator, LCDR Russell Holderman USNR, that took Frank Gannett all over the U.S., as Gannett built a national newspaper chain from five papers in New York State.
+This is like one was piloted after World War II by early aviator, LCDR Russell Holderman USNR.
+This is one of several corporate aircraft over a period of years that took Frank Gannett all over the U.S., as Gannett built a national newspaper chain from five papers in New York State.

 The twin tail aricraft design served Lockheed through many prominent aircraft, including the P-38 Lightning and the Constellation (Connie). .